The impact-assessment process structures and supports policy development. It identifies:

 - Proposal for a Directive on improvements in the safety and health at work of workers who are pregnant, have recently given birth or are breastfeeding (amending Council Directive 92/85/EEC)

-The full text of these and other impact assessments can be found in the list of impact assessments on the EU Impact Assessment website.
+The full text of these and other impact assessments can be found on the List of impact assessments website.